 The woman could have received a three to four year sentence under current sentencing guidelines.
 The victim’s mother was in court to ask the judge to impose the maximum sentence for the driver’s “drunken, gross negligence.”

 Drunk drivers and distracted drivers injure people on the road every day.
-A Virginia personal injury lawyer can help you or a loved one recover compensation for injuries caused by careless drivers.
-Thomas McWeeny is a Virginia personal injury attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot and he can help you with your claim.
+A Northern Virginia personal injury lawyer can help you or a loved one recover compensation for injuries caused by careless drivers.
+Thomas McWeeny is a Virginia personal injury attorney at Koonz, McKenney, Johnson & DePaolis and he can help you with your claim.